melezhik/Sparrow6/documentation/development.md

 (\*) Python3/pip3 is the only supported Python.

-An example for `depends.raku`:
+An example for `rakufile`:

     $root_dir/depends.raku

-    App::Mi6 notest
+    App::Mi6 --/test

 # Task configuration